dailybruin/the-stack/_posts/2022-01-12-public-transit.md

 ---
-title: Public Transit near UCLA
+title: Punctuality and Popularity of Public Transit Routes near UCLA Campus
-teaser: buses are late :(
+teaser: The Stack analyzes data from four major transportation agencies serving the Westwood area, looking at how often buses arrive late and how ridership levels have changed since January 2019.
 authors:
+  - justin_gong
-  -
+  - mansa_krishna

 key_takeaways:
   - From July 2019 to October 2021, buses operated by Antelope Valley Transit Authority, the Los Angeles Department of Transportation and Santa Clarita Transit were late 23% of the time.
   - Monthly ridership of buses run by AVTA, LADOT and Santa Clarita Transit decreased by over 70% during the pandemic.
+  - A quarter of UCLA commuter students used public transit in 2019, while only 8% of students commuting to campus traveled via public transit in 2020.

 featured_image:
   url: